fega/arduair/docs/front.md

 <a name="arduair"></a>

 ## arduair
-Global array for client configuration
+Global Object with arduair default configuration and methods

 **Kind**: global variable
 **Properties**